buildbuddy-io/buildbuddy/SETUP.md

 ## Docker Image

-We publish a docker image with every release that contains a pre-configured BuildBuddy.
+We publish a [Docker](https://www.docker.com/) image with every release that contains a pre-configured BuildBuddy.
 To run it:

 ```
 docker run -p 1985:1985 -p 8080:8080 gcr.io/flame-public/buildbuddy-app-onprem:server-image-0.0.3